Skip to content

 For most people in the UK, the state pension is a key part of their retirement planning.
 Traditionally,

-the state pension age in the UK had been 65 for men and 60 for women.
+the state pension age in the UK has been 65 for men and 60 for women.
 However, changes in recent

 years have increased the age for both sexes.